Nathaniel King

-Nathaniel Thomas King (14 July 1847 – 12 June 1884) was one of the earliest western-trained West African doctors to practise medicine in Nigeria.
+Nathaniel Thomas King (14 July 1847 – 12 June 1884) was one of the earliest western-trained West African doctors to practise medicine in what is now Nigeria.

 Life

 King was born in Hastings, Sierra Leone, to the Yoruba family of Reverend Thomas and Mary King.
 His father was a catechist of the Church Missionary Society who assisted Ajayi Crowther in translating the Bible to Yoruba.
 In 1850, his father moved to the Yoruba mission in Abeokuta, Ogun State, and the family went along with him.
 In 1861, the young King was recommended by Henry Venn as one of the four students to be trained at a Church Mission Society (CMS) pre-medical training program under Dr. A. A. Harrison, a Cambridge-trained doctor.
 However, Harrison died in 1865 and Venn recommended King to Fourah Bay College to continue his studies.
 While in Freetown, he also worked in the colonial hospital.
 King later went to King's College, London, with sponsorship from his uncle, Henry Robbin, and CMS.
 King obtained his MRCS from King's College and his medical degree from University of Edinburgh and University of Aberdeen in 1876.
 He returned to Nigeria and was involved in developing modern medical practice in the country.